mo7amedgom3a/Easy-Deploy/README.md

     DATABASE_URL=your_database_url
     ```

+    Create the file if it doesn't already exist.

-5. Run the FastAPI application:
+6. Run the FastAPI application:

     ```bash
     uvicorn main:app --reload